dougeby/IntuneDocs/InTuneDocs/DeployUse/introduction-to-device-compliance-policies-in-microsoft-intune.md

 # Device compliance policies in Microsoft Intune
 ## What is a compliance policy?
-To help protect company data, you need to make sure that the devices used to access company apps and data comply with certain rules, like using a PIN to access the device and encrypting data stored on the device.
+To help protect company data, you need to make sure that the devices used to access company apps and data comply with certain rules.
+These rules might include using a PIN to access devices and encrypting data stored on devices.
 A set of such rules is called a compliance policy.

 ## How should I use compliance policies?
 You can use compliance policies with conditional access policies to allow only devices that comply with compliance policy rules to access email and other services.
 To learn how the two policies can be used together, read the [Restrict access to email and O365 services](restrict-access-to-email-and-o365-services-with-microsoft-intune.md) article.